TOAST-DOCS/Gamebase/en/unity-purchase.md

 List activated subscriptions for the current user ID.
 Subscriptions that are paid up (e.g. auto-renewable subscription, auto-renewed consumable subscription) can be listed before they are expired.
-With a same user ID, all purchased subscriptions from Android and iOS can be listed.

 > <font color="red">[Caution]</font><br/>
 >